San Francisco Symphony Chorus, Ragnar Bohlin, director

 Ragnar Bohlin began his tenure as Chorus Director of the San Francisco Symphony in 2007.
 Mr. Bohlin served as choirmaster of Stockholm’s Maria Magdalena Church and holds degrees from the Royal Academy of Music in Stockholm.
 He studied conducting with Eric Ericson and Jorma Panula, piano with Peter Feuchtwanger in London, singing with Nicolai Gedda, and through a Sweden-America Foundation scholarship he visited choruses throughout the US.
 With Stockholm’s KFUM Chamber Choir, the Maria Magdalena Motet Choir, and the Maria Vocal Ensemble, Mr. Bohlin has won numerous prizes in international competitions.
 Currently teaching at the San Francisco Conservatory of Music, he has also taught at the Royal Academy in Stockholm and been a visiting professor at Indiana University and Miami University.
 With the San Francisco Symphony and Chorus, he has conducted J.S.
 Bach’s Christmas Oratorio and B minor Mass, Handel’s Messiah, Faure’s Requiem, and Orff’s Carmina burana.
 Mr. Bohlin’s guest conducting engagements have included appearances with the São Paulo Symphony in Brazil, Malmö Symphony in Sweden, Stavanger Symphony in Norway, and the Edmonton Symphony in Canada.
-In fall 2016 he conducts the Ericson Chamber Choir in Mozart's C minor Mass and in 2018 he leads the BBC Singers and Swedish Radio Choir.
+In fall 2016 he conducted the Ericson Chamber Choir in Mozart's C minor Mass and in 2018 he leads the BBC Singers and Swedish Radio Choir.
 Mr. Bohlin is the founding Artistic Director of the professional chamber choir Cappella SF; the group has released two recordings on the Delos label.
 In 2013, he was awarded the Cultural Achievement Award from the Swedish-America Chamber of Commerce in San Francisco.